Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to surface mediated coupling: Results

-The micromechanical resonators used in this study and depicted in Figure~\ref{figure1}a are fabricated using ion-beam induced deposition (IBID) out of a platinum metal-organic precursor on a lithium niobate substrate.
+The micromechanical resonators used in this study and shown in Figure~\ref{figure1}a are fabricated using ion-beam induced deposition (IBID) out of a platinum metal-organic precursor on a lithium niobate substrate.
 They consist in cylindrical pillars with a diameter of 4.4~$\mu$m and a height of about 4~$\mu$m, taking note that an uncertainty on the pillar dimensions of the order of 3 to 4\% is to be expected, given the accuracy of both the fabrication process and the scanning electron microscope imaging (SEM) capabilities.
+Although IBID intrinsically allows fabricating nanoscale three-dimensional structures with potentially high aspect ratios, the resonator dimensions were chosen to comply with both the excitation constraints and the probing method.
+The operating frequency of the resonator system is indeed chosen so that the corresponding SAW wavelength remains at least 10 times smaller than the substrate thickness (here, 500~$\mu$m), in order to ensure generation of Rayleigh waves that require a semi-infinite propagation substrate.
+The operation frequency is chosen to lie about 70~MHz.
 The piezoelectricity of the supporting material is exploited to achieve all-electromechanical harmonic driving through the use of chirped interdigital transducers allowing the generation of traveling surface acoustic waves~\cite{Benchabane_PRApp2017}.
-The microresonator motion is measured using a laser scanning heterodyne interferometer at room temperature and ambient pressure~\cite{Kokkonen_APL2008} (Fig.~\ref{figure1}a; a full account of the method is given in the Supplementary Information).
-This combination of SAW excitation and laser scanning interferometry provides extensive information on the device response under coherent harmonic drive.
+The microresonator motion is then measured using a laser scanning heterodyne interferometer at room temperature and ambient pressure (Fig.~\ref{figure1}a) using an optical set-up strongly inspired by the one reported in~\cite{Kokkonen_APL2008}.
+The probe size was measured and found to be below 700~nm.
+The system is equipped with nanopositioners, allowing to operate comfortably with scanning steps below 100~nm (see Supplementary Section~\RNum{2} and Supplementary Figure~1 for a more detailed description of the set-up).
+The resonator diameter was then chosen to be of the order of a few microns to ensure that the modal shapes could be well-resolved.
+The laser beam can be focused either on the pillar surface or on the substrate surface: the low depth of field of the optical set-up, in conjunction with the pillar height, allows to probe the displacement field at these two locations in an independent fashion.
+The theoretical displacement measurement sensitivity associated with our current optical and electronic configuration is around 6~fm/$\sqrt{\rm{Hz}}$ .
+This combination of SAW excitation and laser scanning interferometry provides extensive information on the device response under a coherent harmonic drive by providing vectorial information of the modal behaviour.